ibm-cloud-docs/vpc/instance_metadata_vpc_about.md

 You can also generate an IAM token from the instance identity access token.
 This IAM token can be used to access all IAM-enabled services.
 It has it's own expiration date, based on the IAM token service default.
 [Generate an IAM token from an instance identity access token](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-token-exchange).

-Beta users must migrate to the latest metadata service API to generate an IAM token from an instance identity access token.
-Using the IAM API to pass the instance identity access token and generate an IAM token is being deprecated.
-{: note}

 ### Metadata service
 {: #imd-service}